 What to Do if Your Cat Can't Pee

 If you suspect your cat is having trouble urinating on his own, it's essential that you bring him to a veterinarian immediately.
 If your regular veterinarian is closed, you should bring your cat to the nearest open veterinary hospital, even if it means going to an emergency clinic.
 A blocked cat will die without veterinary treatment.

 Treatment of Urinary Obstructions in Cats

 Cats with urinary obstructions typically need to stay in the hospital for a few days for treatment and observation.

-When you arrive at the vet, e sure to let them know right away that your cat can't urinate.
-They will quickly feel your cat's bladder to determine if it is enlarged.
+When you arrive at the vet, be sure to let them know right away that your cat can't urinate.
+They will quickly feel your cat's kidneys to determine if they are enlarged.
 A cat with a urinary obstruction typically has a large, firm bladder that can be felt easily by a professional.
 The bladder feels this way because it is overfilled with urine that has no way out.
 Without treatment, the bladder may rupture.
 Or, the toxin buildup and kidney dysfunction will lead to death.